1 The economy of genius

-The innovations of genius are further in advance of it than the genius is of its time.
-And genius lags behind its own ideas almost as far as we lag behind it.
+The innovations of great minds are further in advance of them than the great minds are of their time.
+And the great minds lag behind their own ideas almost as far as we lag behind them.

 Minor writers divine the age to come with more clairvoyance than a major one, since they stay closer to the stale assumptions which are sporing it.
 Great insights are perennial rather than prescient.

 Those who see farther into the future have caught its diseases a few years before the rest of us.
 If great minds are harbingers of what’s to come, it’s because they are farther gone on the road to decadence.
 The poet, as Rimbaud wrote, is ‘the sickest of the sick, the great felon, the great accursed.’